 07 of 10

 A country that always takes an opportunity to celebrate, Argentina has many different kinds of festivals.
 Buenos Aires is a host to festivals throughout the year including the Buenos Aires International Festival of Independent Film (BAFICI); Fashion Buenos Aires which celebrates fashion in a week-long event twice a year; La Rural, the nation's two-week farm fair and gaucho festival; and a gay pride parade.
 There are festivals celebrating art, music, and the tango as well.
 Jujuy celebrates the “Semana de Jujuy” when the usually quiet city comes alive for a week of partying to celebrate its founding.
 In Villa General Belgrano (near Córdoba), Oktoberfest is celebrated during the first two weeks of October with an enormous beer festival that celebrates German culture.

 08 of 10

 In 1981, Glaciers National Park was inducted as a UNESCO World Heritage Foundation site.
 The glacial activities in the park are mainly visible around two lakes, Argentino and Viedma.
 At these lakes, you can see spectacular shows of glaciers dumping chunks of ice into the chilly glacial waters below.
 The park is located in the area known as Austral Andes in Argentina, on the Chilean border.
 You can take horse rides through the natural beauty or relax at estancias (ranches) nearby.Continue to 9 of 10 below.

 09 of 10

-Argentina has the world's highest consumption rate of beef, at 65 kilograms a year per capita.
+Argentina has the world's second highest consumption rate of beef, at more than 100 kilograms a year per capita.
 What makes Argentine steaks so tasty?
 Many beef producers in Argentina still use the older methods of pasture and grass feeding their cows.
 This is a more expensive process, but the cows are healthier and, so it is said, the beef is tastier.

 10 of 10